PierreNabil/AinShamsFlow/README.md

         - [x] History Class for showing training statistics
         - [x] ```verbose``` parameter in training
+        - [ ] live plotting of training statistics

     - [x] A utils module for reading and saving models
     - [ ] Adding CUDA support
     - [x] Publish to PyPI
-    - [ ] Creating a Documentation for the Project
+    - [x] Creating a Documentation for the Project

 ### Example Usage:
 This part can be found in the